foxty/side-cache/README.md

     keyPrefix: "cacheable",
     enableSignature: true,
     timeToLive: 3600 * 24 // Default ttl is 1 day (seconds)
+    //cacheStore: new LocalStorageCacheStore() - Defautl store in browser.
-    //cacheStore: new LocalStorageCacheStore() - Default use localStorange as storage.
+    //cacheStore: new LocalMemCacheStore() - Default store in Node.
 })

 ```